pletfix/docs/en/index.md

 # Documentation

-_Framework introduction_

-TODO: evtl Datei umbenennen in "overview.md"

-This is the official documentation for the Pletfix Framework.
+This is the official and community editable documentation for the Pletfix Framework.

+<i class="fa fa-github fa-2x" aria-hidden="true"></i>
+Notice the pencil icon button fixated against the right wall.
+It will direct you to the GitHub online editor of the active page.
+Feel free to contribute any additions, deletions, or corrections to the documentation.

+**Licenses**

 A lot of this manuals originally based off of [Laravel](https://github.com/laravel/docs).

 It is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

-This documentation is an openly developed and community editable documentation project.
-Notice the pencil icon button fixated against the right wall; it will direct you to the GitHub online editor of the active page, allowing you to contribute any additions, deletions, or corrections to the documentation.